multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 import Foundation // put it on the top of the playground

 > The Foundation framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking

+### Optionals
+Optionals are variables that can either have a value or no value at all.
+Swift is different from many programming languages because normal constants and variables must have a value.
+This makes Swift a safe language because it prevents your code from failing when a variable is expected to have a value but one hasn’t yet been set.
+However, there will be times when you need to create a variable but don’t have a value for it yet.
+In these cases, you can use an optional.
+We didn’t assign an initial value to futureTeacher, so its default value is the special value nil, which means it doesn’t yet have a value.
+You can’t set a regular variable to nil.
+This is a special characteristic of optionals.
+#### UNWRAPPING OPTIONALS
+Optionals make your code safer because they force you to plan for a situation in which they have no value.
+But this also means they require a little more work to use
+#### Forced Unwrapping
+One way to unwrap an optional is through forced unwrapping.
+Use forced unwrapping when you know that an optional has a value and you want the computer to access that value directly.
+You do this by entering an ! after the optional name.
+If you force-unwrap an optional and it has a nil value, your program will crash.

+#### Optional Binding
+with 'if let' ..

+#### Implicitly Unwrapped
+rather than unwrap the optional every time you use it, you can declare it as an implicitly unwrapped optional.
+This tells the computer that the variable is an optional but will always have a value.
+An implicitly unwrapped optional, therefore, does not need to be unwrapped every time you use it; it’s automatically unwrapped for you.
+Instead of creating the optional with a ? after the data type like a regular optional, you create an implicitly unwrapped optional by typing an ! after the data type.

+You might be wondering when you would ever use these implicitly unwrapped optionals.
+A common use is when you write an app with a storyboard.
+When you want to connect variables in your code to objects in the storyboard, you make them implicitly unwrapped optionals.
+You’ll see these come up in Chapter 10 while you’re creating the Birthday Tracker app.
+These variables need to be optional (because the storyboard requires it), but they will always have a value (since they are connected to the storyboard, the storyboard will always give them a value before you use them).
+Other than in this special case, you shouldn’t be using implicitly unwrapped optionals very often.
+They aren’t as safe

+#### nil coalescing
+When the optional has a value, the value will be used as usual, but when the optional is nil, the nil coalescing operator will use the default value instead.

+#### arrays and dic
+There is a big difference, however, in how Swift returns the values from a dictionary.
+When you access a value at an index of an array, you are simply given the value.
+When you access a value with a key in a dictionary, you are given an optional.

 ### Multi-line strings